Saṁyutta Nikāya 36.12

 Paṭhamaākāsasutta

-In the Sky (1st)
+In the Atmosphere (1st)

 “Seyyathāpi, bhikkhave, ākāse vividhā vātā vāyanti.

-“Mendicants, various winds blow in the sky.
+“Mendicants, various winds blow in the atmosphere.

 Puratthimāpi vātā vāyanti, pacchimāpi vātā vāyanti, uttarāpi vātā vāyanti, dakkhiṇāpi vātā vāyanti, sarajāpi vātā vāyanti, arajāpi vātā vāyanti, sītāpi vātā vāyanti, uṇhāpi vātā vāyanti, parittāpi vātā vāyanti, adhimattāpi vātā vāyanti.